-For most people, such emotional highs and lows are temporary and are appropriate to the situation.
-For people with bipolar disorder, however, dramatic shifts in mood can last for long periods and can emerge at any time.
+Mood changes are often responses to changes in your life.
+Hearing bad news can make you sad or angry.
+A fun vacation brings about feelings of happiness.
+For most people, such emotional highs and lows are temporary and appropriate to the situation.
+For people with bipolar disorder, however, dramatic shifts in mood can emerge at any time and last for long periods, called episodes.

 A manic episode is a period of extreme happiness, overly outgoing behavior, or extreme irritability combined with increased energy.
 These episodes last for one or more weeks and may result in hospitalization.

-- talk very quickly, loudly, or interrupt others
+- talk very quickly or

 and unable to focus on one task or thought at a time

 - require less sleep than

 - go on spending sprees

 - have an unusually high

 Moods can shift rapidly from happiness to anger, sadness, or irritability during a manic episode.
 The symptoms are severe enough to cause problems at work or in one’s personal life.
 A person experiencing a manic episode may not know they are ill and may not want to seek treatment.

-A major depressive episode includes multiple features of depression that interfere with work or relationships.
-It lasts for at least two weeks.
+A major depressive episode typically lasts for at least two weeks.
+It includes multiple features of depression that interfere with work or relationships.
 A person in a depressive episode may feel sad or hopeless.
 They may withdraw from social situations.
 They may also lose interest in people and activities they usually enjoy.
-Features of a depressive episode include:

 - trouble concentrating